lino-framework/book/docs/specs/ledger.rst

 .. class:: PeriodRange

-    Model mixin for objects that consider, cover or observe a range of *accounting periods*.
+    Model mixin for objects that cover a range of :term:`accounting periods
+    <accounting period>`.

     .. attribute:: start_period

-       The period which marks the beginning of the range to consider.
+       The period which marks the beginning of the range to cover.

     .. attribute:: end_period

        Leave empty if you want only one period (specified in :attr:`start_period`).
-If this is non-empty, all periods between and including these two are to be considered.
+If this is non-empty, all periods between and including these two are covered.

 .. class:: PeriodRangeObservable

-    Model mixin for objects that can be filtered by a range of *accounting periods*.
-This adds two fields start_period and end_period to the parameter fields.
+    Model mixin for objects that can be filtered by a range of :term:`accounting periods <accounting period>`.
+This adds two parameter fields :attr:`start_period` and :attr:`end_period` to every table on this model.

+    Class attribute:

+    .. attribute:: observable_period_field = 'accounting_period'

+        The name of the database field on the observed model to use for filtering.

 .. class:: ItemsByVoucher